SPIN: Structure-Preserving Inner Offset Network for Scene Text Recognition: Introduction

-(1) To the best of our knowledge, it is the first work to mainly handle with the \textit{chromatic distortions} in STR tasks, rather than the extensively discussed spatial ones.
-We also introduce the novel concept of \textit{inner and outer} offsets and propose a novel module SPIN to rectify the images with chromatic transformation.
+(1) To the best of our knowledge, it is the first work to handle with the \textit{chromatic distortions} in STR tasks, rather than the extensively discussed spatial ones.
+We also introduce the novel concept of \textit{inner} and \textit{outer} offsets in rectification networks and propose a novel SPIN to rectify the images with chromatic transformation.

-(2) The proposed SPIN can be easily integrated into deep neural networks and trained in an end-to-end way without additional annotations and extra losses.
-Unlike the typical spatial transformation based on STN, which is tied to tedious initialization schemes \cite{RARE,ESIR,ASTER}, the SPIN requires \textbf{no} need of sophisticated initialization, which enables it to be a more flexible module.
+(2) The proposed SPIN can be easily integrated into neural networks and trained in an end-to-end way without additional annotations and extra losses.
+Unlike STN relying on tedious initialization schemes \cite{RARE,ESIR} or stage-wise training procedures \cite{ScRN}, SPIN requires \textbf{no} need of sophisticated initialization or any network tricks, enabling it to be a more flexible module.

-(3) The proposed SPIN achieves impressive effectiveness to recognize regular and irregular scene text recognition.Furthermore, the combination of chromatic and geometric transformations has been experimentally proved to be practicable and to outperform existing techniques on multiple benchmarks.
+(3) The proposed SPIN achieves impressive effectiveness in multiple STR tasks.
+And the combination of chromatic and geometric transformations has been experimentally proved to be practicable, which further outperforms existing techniques by a large margin.